raq929/wagtail-project-template/README.md

 ## Usage

 ### Requirements
 When compliling requirements using `pip compile`, it's important to compile requirements before compiling dev-requirements, as dev-requirements depends on the requirements file.
+Follow the steps below when adding requirements.

+1. Add package name to `requirements.in`
+1.  `pip-compile --output-file requirements.txt requirements.in`
+1.  `pip-compile --output-file dev-requirements.txt dev-requirements.in`

 ### Database configuration